 If you’re new to tracklocross, or fixed geared bikes in general, you might be wondering why people talk about skid patches and what they are.
-To put it simply, a skid patch is the part of your tyre that is in contact with the ground when you’re skidding.
+TA skid patch is the part of your tyre that is in contact with the ground when you’re skidding.
 If you want to find out more, then read on.

 You can count your skid patches because your feet will be in the same place every time you skid.
 Your cranks will be horizontal, with your back foot pushing down and your front foot pulling up.
 You can also learn to do this with your opposite foot forward for a bit of ambidextrous skidding.